 The third problem is that we need to increase urban livability for more inclusive, more environmentally friendly cities.

 Lastly, urban and rural cultural identity is calling for our attention.
 China has realized that urban culture is indispensable of urbanization.
 With its laws, regulations and plans on conserving historical and cultural cities, villages and towns, China is trying to conserve its precious relics for future urbanization.

 Dr. SHI also introduced the efforts Urban Planning Society of China（UPSC） had taken for the preparation of New Urban Agenda.
-From the very beginning, experts from UPSC took part in the drafting of International Guidelines on Urban and Territorial Planning（IGUTP）， which forms the basis of zero draft of New Urban Agenda.
-In 2015, UPSC was summoned to recommend 6 Chinese experienced urban experts to participated in the policy units, and at last, Professor Maoqizhi from Tsinghua University, Dr. He Yong from Beijing Municipal Institute of City Planning& Design, and himself took part in three policy units and contributed to the discussions and final outcomes.
+From the very beginning, experts from UPSC took part in the drafting of International Guidelines on Urban and Territorial Planning（IGUTP）， which formed the basis of zero draft of New Urban Agenda.
+In 2015, UPSC was summoned to recommend 6 Chinese experienced urban experts to participate in the policy units, and at last, Professor Mao Qizhi from Tsinghua University, Dr. He Yong from Beijing Municipal Institute of City Planning & Design, and himself took part in three policy units and contributed to the discussions and final outcomes.
 UPSC and Italian Institute of Planning co-organized the No.6 Policy Unit on Urban Spatial Strategies: Land Market and Segregation, with policy paper and dialogue on Habitat III.